DaedalicEntertainment/qt-coding-conventions/README.md

       // Right:
       void setColor(const QColor& c);

-6.7.
+6.4.
+Each object parameter that is not a basic type (int, float, bool, enum, or pointers) should be passed by reference-to-const.
+This is faster, because it is not required to do a copy of the object.
+Do that even for object that are already implicitly shared, like `QString`:

+      QString myMethod(const QString& foo,
+                       const QPixmap& bar,
+                       int number);

+6.5.
 Consider writing functions with six parameters or less.
 For passing more arguments, try and use `structs` instead, and/or refactor your function.

-6.8.
+6.6.
 Consider using enum values instead of boolean function parameters.

       // Hard to read.
       MessageBox::show("Nice Title", "Nice Text", false)